 Linda Fleisher, PhD, MPH has over 30 years of experience in health education, health communications, public health program evaluation, and the development and evaluation of innovative health interventions, including web-enabled interventions.
-In 2013, she joined the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) to lead its Digital Health Initiative.
+In 2013, she joined the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) to lead its Digital Health Program.
 In recent years as a CIRP Scholar, Dr. Fleisher has focused much of her programmatic and research efforts on Digital Health -- from design, user testing, and usability to implementation and evaluation.
-She has contributed to a number of web and mobile health research studies and beginning in 2016, serves as a co-leader of CHOP's new mHealth Research Affinity Group, alongside Drs.
+She has contributed to a number of web and mobile health research studies and beginning in 2016, serves as a co-leader of CHOP's mHealth Research Affinity Group, alongside Drs.
 Nadia Dowshen and Lisa Schwartz.
 Dr. Fleisher's research has bridged the fields of Health Communications and Public Health, with an emphasis on consumer informatics, health disparities, health education/communication interventions, and community-participatory and dissemination research.

 Dr. Fleisher was formerly Director and Principal Investigator of the National Cancer Institute’s Cancer Information Service serving a tri-state area providing information to the public and providing technical assistance to regional, state and local organizations to enhance cancer prevention and detection.
 In addition, she was the founder of the Resource Education Center at Fox Chase, a technology-based education service for patients, which includes an instant messaging program.
 During her tenure at Fox Chase, she received a George Bennett Dissertation Fellowship from the Foundation for Informed Medical Decision-Making to conduct one of the first research studies to examine patterns of use of a web-enabled intervention to assist men with early stage prostate cancer in treatment decision.